geotools/geotools/docs/user/library/xml/faq.rst

 This idea of "Schema Assisted" parsers is a GeoTools specific piece of technology.
-Then general idea is to makes use of XML Schema information to minimise the amount of code you need to write.
+Then general idea is to makes use of XML Schema information to minimize the amount of code you need to write.

 A parser is supplied a configuration of bindings; each binding maps an XML elements or XML attributes to Java class.